-In addition, we now have bowls of fruit available throughout the school day down at Student Services for anyone who misses the Breakfast Club!
-Many staff give up their morning lie-ins to come and make sure everything runs smoothly and this is another example of how wonderful a College we have.
+Also, we now have bowls of fruit available throughout the school day down at Student Services for anyone who misses the Breakfast Club!
+Many staff give up their morning lie-ins to come and make sure everything runs smoothly, and this is another example of how wonderful a College we have.

 Lunch Clubs & Activities

-Ashdale Secondary College has a strong focus on supporting student wellbeing and providing opportunities for students to do interesting things.
-The number of clubs and activities being run at lunchtime continues to grow, with student voice allowing students to have a say in the types of clubs that are available to them.
+Ashdale Secondary College has a strong focus on supporting student wellbeing and providing opportunities for students to do exciting things.
+The number of clubs and activities offered at lunchtime continues to grow, with student voice allowing students to have a say in the types of clubs that are available to them.

 The club timetable shows the range of clubs available, with something on offer each day of the week.
 Participation has been excellent – and the College is always open to new club ideas from our students!